hemilpatel971/hemilpatel971/README.md

 ## Hello, I'm Hemil Patel👋

-I'm a computer science master's student at stevens institute of technology.
-I have 3 years of work experience as a **data scientist** working in India.
-I'm skilled in python, statistical data analysis, data science, deep learning and machine learning.
-I've worked for various startups in the past and have built ML models and Data analytics dashboard from scratch using python and various visualization tools.
-Now I want to transition into a Software Engineer role.
-I'm someone who is always on the lookout for modern tools that would improve the experience of both the developers and end-users.
+I'm a Computer Science master's student at Stevens Institute of Technology, bringing three years of industry experience as a data scientist in India.
+Throughout my career, I've excelled in implementing robust ML algorithms using Python and designing interactive dashboards and reports with visualization tools.
+Now, I'm keen on pivoting towards a Software Engineer role, as it represents a natural progression that aligns with my passion for problem-solving on a broader scale.
+I see an opportunity to leverage my expertise to architect elegant solutions, optimize performance, and tackle multifaceted challenges inherent in building robust, scalable systems, while continuing to embrace cutting-edge tools, frameworks, and principles to expand my skill set and deepen my understanding of the ever-evolving tech landscape.
 ### Technologies I've worked with:
 - Python
 - Node